 Micronized Resveratrol, which has a much smaller particulate size, has been shown to have a 3.6-fold increase in bioavailability compared to standard Resveratrol.[xxii]

 And many of the clinical studies done in animals suggest a human equivalent of 1 -2 grams for a 150 – 200 lb. person.
 Many supplement makers offer much smaller quantities in capsules or tablets.
-(We do not advise taking such high doses of Resveratrol).
+(I do not advise taking such high doses of Resveratrol).

 But even in small amounts, Resveratrol is believed to provide some of the benefits talked about in this article.